 "Soon the dance grew to overflowing at the 'Y'.
 It became apparent that we needed a bigger hall.
 Jack O'Connor mentioned a great hall, a VFW hall in North Cambridge.
 His tip led to the current hall the dance is in.
 We moved in September 1982 after a couple of trial dances the preceding spring."

 "Looking back over the Thursday Night Dance history elicits many stirring and fond memories.
 At least as important as the incredible music and great calling, are the many friendships that have blossomed over the years...Dancing, and in particular the Thursday Night Dances, have been an important aspect of my life, and I hope made a significant contribution to dancing in Boston, and I hope they will be remembered fondly by the historians of the dance.And it was.
 The hall was packed to the rafters with people wanting to express appreciation and bid a farewell to Tod.
 That summer, he worked at a dude ranch in Wyoming.
-(Tod is now married and living in Tucson, Arizona.)
+(Tod is now married, and after living for some years in Tucson, Arizona, is now back in the Northeast, living in Connecticut.)

 "At the beginning, I promised myself when the desire to continue diminished, I would bow out gracefully.
 That time has come.
 It is a difficult decision.
 The truth is that I feel that I don't have the energy it takes to sustain the effort required to produce a dance series or a dance evening that is equal to the standard historically established at Thursday Night Dance and other dances in the area.
 So June 14th will be the last Thursday Night dance that I call as producer of the Thursday Night Dances.
 I'm sure that it will be a bittersweet evening."